Paul Ratnasamy: Biography

 Paul Ratnasamy was born on 11 June 1942 in Chennai, in the Indian state of Tamil Nadu.
-He graduated (BSc) in chemistry from Loyola College, Chennai in 1961 and continued his studies at the same institution to secure MSc in 1963 and PhD on his thesis, Catalytic properties of alumina based materials in 1967.
-His post doctoral research was at the Clarkson College of Technology, New York from 1967 to 1969 under the guidance of D. Rosenthal and moved to Belgium for further research as a research associate of J. J. Friplat at the Catholic University of Leuven where he stayed till 1972.
+He graduated (B.Sc.) in chemistry from Loyola College, Chennai in 1961 and continued his studies at the same institution to secure M.Sc. in 1963 and PhD on his thesis, Catalytic properties of alumina based materials in 1967.
+His postdoctoral research was at the Clarkson College of Technology, New York from 1967 to 1969 under the guidance of D. Rosenthal and moved to Belgium for further research as a research associate of J. J. Friplat at the Catholic University of Leuven where he stayed till 1972.
 His professional career started at the Indian Institute of Petroleum (IIP) in 1972 where he worked till 1979.
-During this period, he secured a post graduate diploma in Industrial Administration and Management from the British Institute of Commerce in 1975 and had a stint at the Ludwig Maximilian University of Munich as the Senior Humboldt Fellow under H. Knozinger.
+During this period, he secured a post graduate diploma in Industrial Administration and Management from the British Institute of Commerce in 1975 and had a stint at LMU Munich as the Senior Humboldt Fellow under H. Knozinger.
 Ratnasamy joined National Chemical Laboratory (NCL) in 1980 as the Head of the Catalysis Division, got promoted in 1995 as the Director of the institution and retired from there in 2002.
 He also worked as the Professor of Biofuels at the J. B. Speed School of Engineering of University of Louisville for a period from 2009 till 2011.